Jeimilitza/Sudoku_Variants-Solver/README.txt

 We aim to generate a solvable puzzle that requires the application of various beginner, intermediate and advanced Sudoku techniques to be solved.

-Technique used to solve the Sudokus:
+Techniques used to solve the Sudokus:

 Naked Singles: Identifying cells with only one possible value and filling them.
 Hidden Singles: Locating cells where a digit can only go in one position within a unit (row, column, or box) and filling them.